European Journal of Neurodegenerative Diseases 2022; 11(2) July-December: 56-64

 Numerous studies have been conducted to identify the neurological effects of diving.
 Neuropsychological and neurobehavioral tests, electroencephalograms (EEGs), and SPECT scans have been used in studies to determine the neurological function and extent of effects, and magnetic resonance imaging (MRI) has been used to assess areas where WM damage has occurred.

-However, most dives are asymptomatic, meaning that DCI does not occur, and it is still unclear how the act of asymptomatic diving itself could affect the nervous system in the long term, as studies have shown mixed results.
-In addition, MRI and EEG have provided conflicting results, and it could be that these methods are not sufficiently sensitive to detect cerebral changes associated with diving (35).
+However, most dives are asymptomatic, meaning that DCI does not occur, and it is still unclear how the act of asymptomatic diving itself could affect the nervous system in the long-term, as studies have shown mixed results.
+MRI and EEG have provided conflicting results, and it could be that these methods are not sufficiently sensitive to detect cerebral changes associated with diving (35).

-Studies have shown negative effects in asymptomatic diving (21, 25, 36-43).
-For example, a study of 113 military divers by Erdem et al. investigated the prevalence of lesions in divers with similar parameters (blood pressure, smoking, alcohol consumption, history of head trauma or migraine) against a non-diving control group.
+A study of 113 military divers by Erdem et al. investigated the prevalence of lesions in divers with similar parameters (blood pressure, smoking, alcohol consumption, history of head trauma or migraine) against a non-diving control group.
 They found a higher incidence of cerebral WM lesions, which was not affected by age or dive history (39).
-In addition, an MRI study by Gempp et al. on military divers showed a higher prevalence of brain hyperintense spots and WM changes in divers compared to a control group, especially in divers with right-to-left shunting (40).
+An MRI study by Gempp et al. in military divers showed a higher prevalence of brain hyperintense spots and WM changes in divers when compared to a control group, and especially in divers with right-to-left shunting (40).

-Very deep dives, usually performed by commercial saturation divers, could exacerbate the damage, and repeated deep diving can have more severe effects (41, 42).
-Extreme conditions may influence long-term effects, the number of dives, and deep depth (38, 44-46).
+Very deep dives, usually performed by commercial saturation divers, could exacerbate the damage and repeated deep diving can have more severe effects (41,42).
+Long-term effects may be influenced by extreme conditions, number of dives, and deep depth (38,44-46).
 While engaging in dives to depths of 50 meters or more, during the compression phase bottom time, and immediately after resurfacing, neurological and neurophysiologic effects have been shown in divers (43).

-An experimental rodent study investigated the effects of severe decompression on the brain, such as that experienced by commercial saturation divers.
-It was seen that there were circulatory changes in the brain during the acute phase of decompression, but a structural or cellular injury to brain tissue was not present, even after 2 weeks of follow-up (47).
-Furthermore, a 2000 study with MRI showed no differences in WM damage between a group of experienced elderly divers and a control group of non-divers (48).
-Another study of the same year by Cordes et al. found no abnormal neurologic findings with neuro psychometric test results and no increased prevalence of cerebral lesions in military divers (49).
+An experimental rodent study investigated the effects of severe decompression, such as that experienced by commercial saturation divers, on the brain.
+It was seen that there were circulatory changes in the brain during the acute phase of decompression, but structural or cellular injury to brain tissue was not present, even after 2 weeks follow-up (47).
+A 2000 study with MRI showed no differences in WM damage between a group of experienced elderly divers and a control group of non-divers (48).
+Another study of the same year by Cordes et al. found no abnormal neurologic findings with neuropyschometric test results, and no increased prevalence of cerebral lesions in military divers (49).
 Finally, interesting research by Hemelryck et al. compared the cognitive functioning of scuba divers with a healthy control group as well as to professional boxers, who are at high risk of brain damage.
 The divers showed memory deficits when compared to the control group, but performed much better than the boxers, who had the lowest results and showed the most cognitive function deficiency (50).

 In summary, as to the relationship of diving having negative long-term effects on the brain, affecting cognitive function, and causing lesions, studies until now have provided conflicting results and have so far been inconclusive.